namehillsoftware/codefolio/README.md

 ## Why?

-Codefolio fulfills a niche need: developers will often have many side projects, and they want to display them (oustide of a 3rd party context such as Github).
-Often, the challenge in displaying those projects is in keeping the projects updated.
+Codefolio fulfills a niche need: developers often have many side projects, and they want to display them (oustide of a 3rd party context such as Github).
+The challenge in displaying those projects is in keeping the projects updated.

 ## How?